mukoedo1993/CS_courses_mukoedo_Online/web_developer_job/Chap5/css_file_architecture/README.txt

 1. File architecture

 Sidenote:
-(i): A programming file that starts with snakecase is a file that should be treated as partial file.
+(i): A programming file that starts with  is a file that should be treated as partial file.
 This file is prepared as being imported.
 (ii): Import is a css native feature, but we don't want our web browsers to download multiple css files.